Waldemar Theodore Schaller Roebling Medal Year

 Early Career and Contributions

 Schaller's career was primarily spent with the United States Geological Survey (USGS), where he joined in 1903 and remained until his retirement in 1952.
-On the flip side, during his tenure, he made significant contributions to the study of various ore deposits across the United States.
-His work involved detailed field investigations, laboratory analyses, and the development of new techniques for mineral identification Still holds up..
+During his tenure, he made significant contributions to the study of various ore deposits across the United States.
+His work involved detailed field investigations, laboratory analyses, and the development of new techniques for mineral identification.

 • Mineral Identification: Schaller was renowned for his exceptional ability to identify and characterize minerals.
 He described several new minerals, including schallerite, which was named in his honor.